stefanofisc/exoplanets/README.md

 Below is an example of how each of the modules developed can be used.

 ### 1. Feature Extraction with Convolutional Neural Network (CNN)
-This module allows you to train and test a Convolutional Neural Network (CNN) in order to extract the feature vectors from the last feature extraction layer of the model.
-The CNNs available are: VGG-19, Resnet-18, Resnet-34.
+This module can be used to train and test a Convolutional Neural Network (CNN) with the aim of extracting the feature vectors from the last convolutional layer of the model.
+The CNNs available are: VGG-19, Resnet-34 and Resnet-18.
 It is also possible to use the trained CNN as a classifier by setting it to inference mode.

 Configuration files to define input parameters:
 - config_dataset.yaml
 - config_feature_extractor.yaml
-- config_resnet.yaml (or config_vgg.yaml), depending on the CNN architecture you wish to use as the feature extractor)
+- config_resnet.yaml (or config_vgg.yaml), depending on the CNN architecture you wish to use as the feature extractor.

+To execute the module, run the following command in your terminal:
 ```bash
 conda activate <your_env_name>
 cd main